Pupil Premium funding is allocated to schools on the basis of:

 Schools have the freedom to spend the Pupil Premium, which is additional to the underlying academy budget, in a way they think will best support the raising of attainment for these students.

-UTCN’s funding is made up of £935 per pupil premium student and £300 per services child, as well as £1900 per adopted child and a potential additional fund of £1900 per looked after child.
+UTCN’s funding is made up of £955 per pupil premium student and £310 per services child, as well as £2345 per adopted child and a potential additional fund per looked after child on application to the virtual school.

 To close the attainment gap between Pupil Premium students and non-Pupil Premium students